 For instance, if Sharma has invested Rs.
-5 lakhs in the post office monthly investment scheme for 5 years.
+4.5 lakhs in the post office monthly investment scheme for 5 years.
 As mentioned above, the interest rate is 7.3%.
 His monthly income will be Rs.
-3250 for that period.
-Post maturity, he can withdraw his 5 lakhs, either from any post office or get it to his savings account via Electronic Clearance Service.
+2740 for that period.
+Post-maturity, he can withdraw his 4.5 lakhs, either from any post office or get it to his savings account via Electronic Clearance Service.

 Capital protection: Your money is safe until maturity as this is a government-backed scheme.